jffrancob/voice-api/README.md

 # tts-api
-One TTS REST API to rule them all
+One AI REST API to rule them all